 The Maine Drinking Water Program (DWP) has evaluated all public water supplies as part of the Source Water Assessment Program (SWAP).
-The assessments are designed to predict the likelihood of our drinking water sources being contaminated by human activities in the future.
-Assessments examine geology, hydrology, land uses, water testing information, and the extent of land ownership or protection by local ordinance.
-Results are available at public water suppliers, town offices, and the DWP.
+The assessments included geology, hydrology, land uses, water testing information, and the extent of land ownership or protection by local ordinance to see how likely our drinking water source is to being contaminated by human activities in the future.
+Assessment results are available at town offices and public water systems.
 For more information about the SWAP, please contact the DWP at (207) 287-2070.

-Greater Augusta Utility District12 Williams Street | Augusta, ME 04330
+Greater Augusta Utility District

+12 Williams Street | Augusta, ME 04330